Crenshaw (mixtape): Critical reception

-Slav Kandyba of Music Is My Oxygen also gave a positive review: "Nipsey's superior delivery and energy is established early with "U See Us" and doesn't stop until well into the end of the tape’s last track "Crenshaw and Slauson," a 12-minute composition with hidden track following a spoken-word outro.
+Slav Kandyba of Music Is My Oxygen also gave a positive review: "Nipsey's superior delivery and energy is established early with "U See Us" and doesn't stop until well into the end of the tape's last track "Crenshaw and Slauson," a 12-minute composition with hidden track following a spoken-word outro.
 Crenshaws best attribute isn't beat selection or the actual lyrics; it's Nipsey Hussle's persona.
 He's larger than life and relatable at the same time, not just rhyming but relating to listeners in the same fashion that Tony Robbins speaks at his seminars.
 Even though drug and gang references are still frequent, the value of Crenshaw as motivational music can't be discounted."
 Max Weinstein XXL also gave the mixtape a positive review saying, "Crenshaw has its moments, but it ultimately reflects the process of a rapper stretching styles and seeing what he’s most comfortable with.
 The exercise might not yield many immediate results, but it’s a necessary workout for an artist trying to please loyal fans and potential newcomers."

-On December 24, 2013, XXL named it the second best mixtape of 2013.
+On December 24, 2013, XXL named it the second-best mixtape of 2013.
 They commented saying, "Nipsey Hu$$le changed the course of hip-hop releases with the promotional run for Crenshaw.
 The unsigned rapper was able to make $100,000 by selling 1,000 copies for $100 each.
 The price tag was part of his Proud2Pay campaign, which rewarded fans with concerts, new material and rare gifts.
 The music also held up to the expected high standards with a tape that took us right into the heart of his South Central worldview.
 Topics such as hustling and paper chasing were sharpened with his laid-back flow and paint-picture rhymes.
 With young stars like TeeFlii and Skeme to help him out, Crenshaw was an event mixtape/album that put the West at its rightful place."
+In 2022, Rolling Stone placed it at number 189 on their list of the 200 Greatest Hip-Hop Albums of All Time.
+The magazine's writer Mosi Reeves said, "Crenshaw is more than just a marketing gimmick.
+The music, airy and dramatic, presents a West Coast version of Rick Ross' luxury-rap formula, with Nipsey as the hustler balling out despite long odds."